-All competing yachts must have completed a current Safety Compliance Audit (Category 7) and carry the equipment identified on the audit form at all times when racing.
-The form must be lodged at the club.
+All competing yachts must have completed a minimum and current Safety Equipment Audit Category 7) and carry the equipment identified on the audit form at all times when racing.
+The Audit form must be lodged (via Topyacht) with the club.